GET ORDAINED

 It’s useful to know that this isn’t a sign of worshiping the Buddha, but instead a demonstration of gratitude for the Buddha’s teaching and guidance, and an expression of joy as they move into married life together.

-The End of the Ceremony
+The End of the Wedding Ceremony (The Wedding Pronouncement, First Kiss & Community Joy)

 Many Buddhist weddings end in a way that’s familiar to a Western eye, with the officiant pronouncing the happy couple married, followed by a kiss.